Crocodile Pose (Makrasana)

 5. Sacrum stimulation

 In Makasrasna, the muscles around the sacrum are contracted, which is the biggest benefit of doing this pose.
 The sacrum is a triangular bone that is at the base of the spine between the two hip bones.
-Stimulation of the sacrum helps in improving the flow of prana energy through the entire spine, which flexes the hips and removes blockages.

 6. Rejuvenates the body